 Catastrophic Injury

-• The plaintiffs included the wife and minors in a wrongful death case.
-The decedent was on a forklift on the property of one of the defendants, working for the management company for the property.
-The forklift fell causing death.
-There was a pending MSJ from the property owner based on a special employment defense, there was also pending workers' compensation case and a Serious and willful claim.
+• Mediated a case in which the plaintiffs included the wife and minors in a wrongful death case.
+The decedent was working on a forklift for the management company of one of the defendant's properties.
+The forklift fell, causing death.
+There was a pending MSJ from the property owner based on a special employment defense.
+There was also a pending workers' compensation case and a Serious and willful claim.
 All parties participated in the mediation.
-Case resolved globally resolving the civil case, workers' compensation case, and serious and willful claim.
+The case resolved globally - resolving the civil case, workers' compensation case, and serious and willful claim.

-• Virtual mediation involving a Plaintiff riding his bicycle on a sidewalk.
-Defendant driver of a large truck with a trailer didn't see Plaintiff and struck him.
-Plaintiff has a degloving injury to his arm requiring multiple surgeries, the need for future care, and residual scaring and disability.
-Case resolved in a seven-figure range.
+• Mediated a case regarding an incident in which the plaintiff, while riding his bicycle on a sidewalk, was hit by a large truck.
+The defendant truck driver said they didn't see the plaintiff.
+The plaintiff sustained a degloving injury to his arm requiring multiple surgeries, the need for future care, and residual scarring and disability.
+The case resolved in the seven-figure range.

-• This case involves a passenger in a commercial bus transporting a party to an event.
-It had been mediated twice before with a mediator's proposal but didn't resolve.
-Allegations included injuries including TBI as well as orthopedic injuries.
-The facts were of significant dispute.
-Punitive damages were being alleged and there was a pending motion to strike these damages.
-Case resolved for a confidential sum.
+• Mediated a case involving a passenger being transported to an event in a commercial bus.
+The plaintiff alleged that they sustained TBD and orthopedic injuries.
+The case had previously been mediated twice before with a mediator's proposal, but didn't resolve.
+Punitive damages were alleged, and there was a pending motion to strike these damages.
+The case resolved for a confidential sum.

 Discrimination